jonoot/ITI0215/README.md

            }`
 <br>saves transaction straight to receiving client's blocks file.
 If sender is unknown for the receiving peer,
 sender address will be added as known peer.

+### Using multiple machines to run peers
+Using multiple machines to run peers works fine.
+Functionality works the same way as it does on running peers in one machine. **Only important thing to keep in mind** is to set correct servers' IP addresses in every machine. **For example:** if server peer is started in a machine which IP address is 111.11.11.111 and on port 9000 then every machine must change servers.txt file.
+If servers file had previously server peer '127.0.0.1:9000' then it has to be changed to '111.11.11.111:9000'.